- How Sleep Works

 The Hullo is offered in a Standard size for $99 and a King size for $149, making the pillow a good pick for shoppers with bigger budgets.
 Hulltex LLC offers free shipping anywhere in the contiguous U.S., as well as a 60-night sleep trial for the pillow.

-The Zen Chi Organic Buckwheat Pillow is available in four sizes: Standard, Queen, and King, as well as a smaller ‘Japanese’ size suitable for reading, watching television, or traveling.
-Comparatively, other buckwheat pillows usually have a more limited size selection.
+The Zen Chi Organic Buckwheat Pillow, our Best Value pick, is available in four sizes: Standard, Queen, and King, as well as a smaller ‘Japanese’ size suitable for reading, watching television, or traveling.
+Comparatively, other buckwheat pillows usually have a more limited size selection – and all options have lower-than-average price-points.
 The pillow also conforms exceptionally well to reduce aches and pains in the neck and shoulders.
 Good airflow also allows it to sleep fairly cool, as well.
-Zen Chi sells replacement hulls in 2-lb. quantities for $19.95.
+Zen Chi sells replacement hulls in two-pound quantities for $19.95.

 This pillow is a good eco-friendly option, as it is crafted with organically-grown hulls and an organic-cotton cover.
 Zen Chi offers a 30-night sleep trial for the Organic Buckwheat Pillow; the pillow is also sold on Amazon.com and through other third-party retailers, which may offer different sleep trial options.